 Choosing the right diaper pail for you will depend on your priorities.
 You’ll want to look: odor containment, diaper capacity, foot or hand operation, style/design, bag changing process, required bags and the cost.
 When comparing prices, don’t just look at the prices for the actual pail.
 You must also take into account the prices of the trash bags (if that pail only takes a particular kind), how often you have to change the bag and the cost of any other necessary refills.

 Living in a condo, it was necessary for us to have some sort of diaper pail.
 Now that we moved to a house and have a garage attached, we got rid of it.
 For poopy diapers, we stick them in those mini diaper sacks and take them immediately out to the trash in the garage.
 The pee diapers just go in the kitchen trash (it gets put out in the garage frequently).
 Since babies pee and poop a lot more when they are younger, I’ll get a diaper pail for upstairs when we have another baby.
-Diapers don’t get disgustingly smelly until they start eating solids (6+ months), and probably don’t reach their peak until closer to a year.
+Diapers don’t get disgustingly smelly until they start eating solids (6+ months) or have formula, and probably don’t reach their peak stink until closer to a year.
 So take that into consideration when asking friends their opinion on their diaper pail’s ability to conceal odor.

 Munchkin Step by Arm & Hammer: This is probably the best at concealing odor.
 The bags are sealed when the lid closes.
 You have to buy special bags, refill baking soda dispensers, squish some diapers and manually close the lid, but it is likely your best bet to minimize the stink.
 It opens with a step pedal, which is generally preferred by parents (including me!). (capacity: ~30 newborn diapers)